ROBPEP19/testsRepository/code/Open Challenge/README.md

 }

+/**
+ * Request the demanded value of the indicated ToF Luna via I2C connectivity.
+ * @param addr I2C address of the ToF Luna that you wish to request
+ * @param reg Value to be requested.
+0x00 for distance.
+0x02 for strength
+ * @return Desired value of the ToF Luna in question
+ * @see LunaDistance()
+ */
 uint16_t LunaRead16(uint8_t addr, uint8_t reg) {
   Wire.beginTransmission(addr);                         // Begins I2C communication with the given address
   Wire.write(reg);                                      // Tells ToF Luna that we desire the given type of information